 Quite simply, people who are highly accomplished are paragons of perseverance with an enduring passion.
 They […]

 I’m Eugene’s First Citizen.
 I join a relatively short list of people who’ve helped shape our community.
 I feel proud and humble.
 I was honored at the Eugene Chamber’s Celebration of Business just a month ago.

 So many people reached out to share my joy and say “thanks.”
 Flowers, plants, chocolate, hand-written notes, email and social media posts. […]

 Some actors astound us with their performances, while others are lackluster.
 Wonder why?

 A new book by Alan Alda, If I Understood You, Would I Have This Look on My Face?, underscores why getting into character requires communication skills.

 You may recall that he did a TV series interviewing scientists.
-He realized that he wasn’t listening to them, so […]
+He realized that he wasn’t listening to them, […]